Messi-Q/Smart-Contract-Dataset/README.md

 we label the corresponding function dose not exist the Integer Overflow/Underflow vulnerability, i.e., label = 0.

-case 3:If there are arithmetic operations between contract variables, when the contract does not satisfy case 1 and case 2;
+Case 3: If there are arithmetic operations between contract variables, when the contract does not satisfy case 1 and case 2;
 we label the corresponding function exists the Integer Overflow/Underflow vulnerability.

     ```